cnvrg/text-summarization/train_readme.md

    * Use the Try it Live section with any text to check the model’s ability to summarize.
    * Use the bottom integration panel to integrate your API with your code by copying in your code snippet.

 A custom model and an API endpoint, which can summarize text, have now been trained and deployed.
 If using the Batch Predict task, a custom text-summarizer model has now been deployed in batch mode.

-Click [here](link) for this blueprint's detailed run instructions.
 To learn how this blueprint was created, click [here](https://github.com/cnvrg/text-summarization).